robmhoward/ExcelJsDocumentation/resources/tablecolumncollection.md

 ### getItemAt(index: number)

-Get tablecolumn object properties based on its position in the items[] array.
+Get tablecolumn object properties based on its position in the collection..

 #### Syntax
 ```js